State space representations of the Roesser type for convolutional layers: General convolutions and examples

-Strided convolutions with stride $\bs $ move the convolution kernel by $s_1,\dots,s_d$ pixels in one propagation step over the input image \citep{dumoulin2016guide}. \begin{ex}[Strided convolution] Now we consider the case of a $3\times 3$ kernel and stride $s_1=s_2=2$ with input and output channels both $1$.
+This means that, in each propagation step, we shift the kernel by $s_{1},\ldots, s_{d}$ steps along the respective signal dimension $1,\ldots, d$ \citep{dumoulin2016guide}. \begin{ex}[Strided convolution] Now we consider the case of a $3\times 3$ kernel ($r_1=r_2=2$) and stride $s_1=s_2=2$.
 To this end, we decompose the convolutional layer into an isometric isomorphism reshaping the input and a Roesser realization.
 The isomorphism is given by $\signals{2}{1} \to \signals{2}{4},$

 This reshaping isomorphism, lumping patches of four input signal entries into one output vector, provides a vectorized input for a Roesser model defined through the minimal state space representation given by \eqref{eq:RoesserSys2D} with